| validate_arguments {decorators} | R Documentation |

 Then passing arguments of any type other then the declared type prompts an informative error.

-example, both input arguments given
+In the Customer example, both input arguments given and family are

-declared as character
+declared as character.

 Customer(given = "Bilbo", family = "Baggins") # Works as both arguments are character #> given family #> 1 Bilbo Baggins try(Customer(given = "Bilbo", family = 90201)) # Fails because family is not a character #> Error in Customer(given = "Bilbo", family = 90201) : #> family is of type `numeric` rather than `character`!